gemc/clas12Tags_old/README.md

 	- Added nan checks for LUND files numbers
 	- Added nan checks for values to field getters
 	- Added microwell digitization
-	- Raster w/o beam spot :soon:
 	- Thresholds for CND using values, sigmas from CCDB /calibration/cnd/Thresholds
 	- Thresholds for CTOF, FTOF using values from CCDB /calibration/c[f]tof/threshold
 	- Efficiency for CTOF, FTOF using values from CCDB /calibration/c[f]tof/efficiency
-	- Added gcards in 5.1/config with added suffix _txtField to use the text fields instead of the binary field maps.
+	- Added gcards in 5.1/config with added suffix _txtField to use the text fields instead of the binary field maps
+	- Removed evio support for clas12tags. gemc main still supports evio

 - RASTER_VERTEX:
 	- Added raster option RASTER_VERTEX: